nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 So, alright.
 So you both, okay.
 So as you start walking down the boardwalk, we will We will both go blind.
 You will not go blind, in fact.
 That is the exact opposite of the thing that you will do.

+---

+### Session Play - Part 7

 You both suddenly have a moment of prescience.
 You both kind of see different things at the same time.
-Sameer, you see the water starts to the the the water, there's becomes like a square and just in and you step out of the way just in time for a large gelatinous cube Oh, boy.
+Simear, you see the water starts to the the the water, there's becomes like a square and just in and you step out of the way just in time for a large gelatinous cube Oh, boy.
 To, pop out of the water and it it and attempt to attack you.
 But you evade, you evade it at the last moment.

 At that same time, Ower, you see two, dragon like creatures Coming at you from the opposite direction, trying to, trying to basically if effectively it looks like these things are are working together.
 So it's kind of like a pincer move, like these dragons creatures are, swimming up the water and and basically kinda leaping out of the water to attack, about the same time that this cube basically jumps in front of where you guys are going and is starting to and sits on top of the boardwalk, and the boardwalk itself starts to disintegrate under its under its body.
 With that, all like in Do not want.
 Do not want.
 That is where Shamir goes.